Vitamin D for Good Bone Health

 The best way to know a person's Vitamin D status is to have a blood test which checks the level in the blood.
 It is important that the correct blood test is done: the "25 hydroxy Vitamin D test" shows the level in the blood from both diet and sunlight.

-When your doctor knows the exact level of Vitamin D in your bloodstream, he or she can make a more accurate recommendation of how much Vitamin D to take.
+When your doctor knows the exact level of Vitamin D in your bloodstream, they can make a more accurate recommendation of how much Vitamin D to take.

 A blood level less than 20 ng/mL can result in rickets, and more than 150 ng/mL can be harmful.
 Most experts suggest that blood levels between 40 and 70 ng/mL would not only prevent rickets, but result in good absorption of calcium for healthy bones.